ossf/scorecard/SECURITY.md

 This document outlines security procedures and general policies for the OpenSSF Scorecard project.

+This policy adheres to the [vulnerability management guidance](https://www.linuxfoundation.org/security) for Linux Foundation projects.

 - [Disclosing a security issue](#disclosing-a-security-issue)
 - [Vulnerability management](#vulnerability-management)
 - [Suggesting changes](#suggesting-changes)